 5.2.1 The Council's investment income is subject to changes in short term interest rates.
 The level of the Bank Rate is one of the main determinants of the rate of interest the Council receives on its short term investments.
-The Bank of England continued to maintain the Bank Rate at 0.5% throughout the year as it has done since 2009.
+The forward looking estimate of the Bank Rate, as provided by our Treasury Management advisors, is for the rate to remain at 0.25% throughout 2017/18 and into the foreseeable future.